yt-dlp/yt-dlp/README.md

     --mark-watched                   Mark videos watched (YouTube only)
-    --no-mark-watched                Do not mark videos watched (default) --no-colors                      Do not emit color codes in output
+    --no-mark-watched                Do not mark videos watched (default) --no-colors                      Do not emit color codes in output --compat-options OPTS            Options that can help keep compatibility with youtube-dl and youtube-dlc
+                                     configurations by reverting some of the
+                                     changes made in yt-dlp.
+See "Differences in default behavior" for details

 ## Network Options:
     --proxy URL                      Use the specified HTTP/HTTPS/SOCKS proxy.